powellgenomicslab/tenk10k_phase1/Demuxafy/preprocessing/README.md

 * vireo requires **bams**: ```outs/possorted_genome_bam.bam```
 * vireo also requires to specify **barcodes** (cell list), which can be extracted directly from cellranger (```outs/filtered_feature_bc_matrix/barcodes.tsv.gz```), although we will use those from cellbender (```cellbender_output_cell_barcodes.csv```)

+## Genotypes

+Additionally, in order to demultiplex (assign cells to donors, _e.g._, using vireo), genotype files are required.

+Vireo requires:

+* a VCF file including genotypes for all individuals (this needs to be zipped and indexed, see:)
+* to specify the individuals from the VCF that are expected in the specific pool / library analysed